ColtonKawamura/coltonkawamura/_projects/lammps/new_build.md

 ---

-## Part A

-We start with a

-***
-All you have to do is wrap your code in markdown code tags:

 1. Go to the directory where LAMMPS is installed.
 2. Create a folder and cd into the new build folder.